 - Cup or Bowl: Large enough to fix up the amount of solution you’ll need to cover the leaves.

-- Two Flat Pans: You need one pan to soak the leaves, and another pan to weigh it down.
+- Two Flat Pans: You need one pan to soak the leaves, and another pan to weigh them down.
 Two identical baking pans work perfectly, but you can also use plates or whatever you have on hand.

 Five Easy Steps to Preserving Leaves with Glycerin